James Vicary

-James McDonald Vicary (April 30, 1915 – November 7, 1977) was a market researcher who pioneered the concept of subliminal advertising with an experiment in 1957, later determined to have been fraudulent.
+James McDonald Vicary (April 30, 1915 – November 7, 1977) was an American market researcher who pioneered the concept of subliminal advertising with an experiment in 1957, later determined to have been fraudulent.
 Vicary was unable to ever reproduce the results of his experiments.

-Vicary finally admitted that his subliminal "experiment" had been concocted as a gimmick to attract customers to his failing marketing business.
+In 1962, Vicary finally admitted that his subliminal "experiment" had been concocted as a gimmick to attract customers to his failing marketing business.

 Biography

 Born in Detroit, and trained at the University of Michigan (A.B 1940), he pioneered the use of eye-blink analysis to obtain clues about subjects' levels of emotional tension when exposed to various stimuli.
 He also studied the phenomena of impulse buying and word association.

-He was also known to have a childhood fascination with snakes.
-He was called Detroit's youngest snake charmer by The Detroit News.
+He was also known to have a childhood fascination with snakes, and was called Detroit's youngest snake charmer by The Detroit News.